Tyler Nail

 Overview

 Nail has released a wide catalog of independent records and shared stages with American Aquarium, The Hackensaw Boys, and Grammy winner Jim Lauderdale.
-Now based in Providence, he continues carving out a place in modern Americana with steady output, sharp writing, and a sound rooted in the South.
+Now based in Providence, RI, he continues carving out a place in modern Americana with steady output, sharp writing, and a sound rooted in the South.
 His latest single, “Haunted Houses,” is a slow-burning portrait of two people holding onto each other through life’s impossible moments.

 Video